Contact Us

 Stage 2 - Consideration

 The buyer now knows their main problem and seeks information to solve it.
-During this stage, informing buyers of how your solution can solve their problem is critical.
-This stage is the evaluation stage, your customer is looking at options.
+During the consideration stage, informing buyers of how your solution can solve their problem is critical.
+This stage is the evaluation stage, in which your customer is looking at options.
 Your solution is not the only one a buyer is considering; they're examining each alternative's pros and cons.
 Take advantage of this opportunity to describe your solution's key benefits and differentiators.

 Showcase your top-performing content.
 How many people visited your site?
-How long was a buyer viewing your content?
-You may be more focused on raising brand awareness rather than converting visitors into buyers.
+How long did a buyer view your content?
+You may focus more on raising brand awareness than converting visitors into buyers.
 If so, focus on metrics like social shares and engagement.

 Content Ideas: